 How can smartphones play a positive role in a child’s life?

-Research-wise, I’ve come across data that kids who are glued to their smartphones around the clock have better motor coordination due to playing games.
+Research-wise, I’ve come across data that claims kids who are glued to their smartphones around the clock have better motor coordination due to playing games.

 We don’t always need research to confidently be able to state something, though, and I’d say the real reason many parents don’t just reluctantly allow, but actually want their children to have a smartphone is so that they’ll be able to get in touch at any time.
 Once your child is at the age where they start going places (besides school) by themselves, knowing that you can reach your child whenever you want and that they can call you if they need you offers great peace of mind and perhaps added safety.
 In other words, you may not worry too much about your child wasting time on games and Instagram if the smartphone also means you'll immediately know if they get in a car accident or need picking up after a fight with a friend.